Prices in US Dollars

 Day 4: Orkney to Loch Ness

-We bid Orkney farewell and make the ferry crossing back to the mainland and a journey south through Scotland’s rugged terrain.
+We bid Orkney farewell, make the ferry crossing back to the mainland and begin our journey south through Scotland’s rugged terrain.
 We travel through the sparsely populated wilderness of Sutherland and Caithness, via glens left deserted as a result of the Highland Clearances.
-Our journey takes us past the ruins of Urquhart Castle before arriving at Fort Augustus on the shores of Loch Ness.
+Our journey takes us past the ruins of Urquhart Castle on Loch Ness and we take time to go monster spotting, just in case!
+Get ready for a big night in Mo's Bar at Fort Augustus on the shores of Loch Ness.

 Day 5: Isle of Skye

-Today we visit HAGGiS Grove (weather permitting) to help restore our native forest.
-Then passing Eilean Donan Castle we head on to explore the Isle of Skye, also known as the ‘winged isle’ or ‘Isle of Mist’ with its ruined castles, awesome scenery and home to the legendary MacLeod and MacDonald Clans.
-Immersed in Celtic myths and Viking legends, hear tales abound with faeries and fights, we explore the windswept landscape and brooding Red and Black Cuillin Mountain ranges.
+Today we Stay Wild and visit HAGGiS Grove (weather permitting) to plant a tree and help restore our native forest.
+Then, passing Eilean Donan Castle, we head on to explore the Isle of Skye also known as the ‘winged isle’ or ‘Isle of Mist’.
+Ruined castles, awesome scenery and home to the legendary MacLeod and MacDonald Clans.
+Immersed in Celtic myths and Viking legends, hear tales abound with faeries and fights as we explore the windswept landscape and rugged coastline in the shadow of the stunning Cuillin mountain ranges.

 Day 6: Skye to Oban